List of Grizzy & the Lemmings episodes

 Grizzy & the Lemmings is a French animated television series created by Antoine Rodelet and Josselin Charier.
 It is produced by Hari Productions for France Télévisions, Cartoon Network, and Boomerang's cable and streaming service.
 The show has been awarded the Best Animated Series Kids Programming at the 2018 Kidscreen Awards and Best Youth Programme at Lauriers de la Radio et de la Télévision 2018.

-This is a list of episodes of the series, with their names (in English and French), including series number, the original air date, and an episode synopsis.
+This is a list of episodes of the series, with their names (in English and French), including season number, the original air date, and an episode plot.